AditUB/JAVA-lab-programs/README.md

 8. ~~Write a program to perform string operations using ArrayList.
 Write functions for the following a.
 Append - add at end b.
 Insert – add at particular index c.
 Search d.
 List all string starts with given letter.~~ --ALAN
+9. ~~Write a Java program to read two integers a and b.
+Compute a/b and print, when b is not zero.
+Raise an exception when b is equal to zero.~~ --ALAN
+10. Write a Java program that implements a multi-thread application that has three threads.
+First thread generates a random integer for every 1 second; second thread computes the square of the number and prints; third thread will print the value of cube of the number.
+11. Write a java program that reads a file name from the user, displays information about whether the file exists, whether the file is readable, or writable, the type of file and the length of the file in bytes
+12. Develop an applet that displays a simple message in center of the screen.
+Develop a simple calculator using Swings.

 ## Need more help?